Pipe-Runner-Lab/electron-load-balancer/README.md

 		during registration of the current html file. func (required): The fuction that when exectued will create a heavy blocking process.
+	cleanup_func (optional) : This function executes when the process is force stoped using the stop function from JS realm.

 Returns: none
 ```